koterpillar/multiblog/README.md

 switch a meta to presentation mode, add `layout: presentation` to `options.yaml` in the meta directory.

+Metas can be exported as PDF or DOCX by adding `.pdf` or `.docx` to the URL.
+To control the exported file name, add `exportSlug: AnotherName` to `options.yaml` in the meta directory.

 Some elements of the blog other than content itself must also be translated.
 The translations use the file `strings.yaml` which must contain hashes of the following structure: string - language - translation.